 Wait for a safe break in traffic to inspect your tires.
 How does it work?

-Two types of TPMS

-Direct Sensor Small wireless device inside each tire reports to your dashboard.
+Two types of TPMS Direct Sensor Small wireless device inside each tire reports to your dashboard.
 Indirect Sensor Measures wheel spin and can tell if tire is low.
-Only effective when car is moving.
-Hard to see if a tire is low on air until it reaches half empty. under inflation when tire is a quarter low. under inflation can save as much as 11¢ per gallon on fuel.
-AAA, May 2014
+Only Hard to see if a tire is low on air until it reaches half empty. under inflation TPMS light comes on when tire is a quarter low. under inflation

-Proper tire maintenance can extend the life of tires by extend the life of tires by up to 4700 miles.
-AAA & Safercar.gov, May 2014 Helps prevent crashes and save lives 11,000 tire-related crashes every year 200 tire-related deaths every year
+Helps prevent crashes and save lives 11,000 tire-related crashes every year 200 tire-related deaths every year